Which Business is Best to Start in India?

 Business setup in India

-2️⃣ Limited Liability Partnership (LLP) – Suitable for businesses with two or more partners.
+• Limited Liability Partnership (LLP) – A good choice for ventures with two or more partners.
+It offers limited liability while keeping operations flexible.

-4️⃣ Franchise Business – Investing in an established brand reduces risk and ensures faster market entry.
+• Franchise Business – Working with an established brand lowers risk and makes it easier to enter the market quickly.

 Top Business Sectors to Consider